University of Michigan School of Education

-The University of Michigan School of Education is the education school of the University of Michigan and is located in Ann Arbor, MI (the University of Michigan–Dearborn and the University of Michigan-Flint, while technically connected to the main Ann Arbor campus in small ways, operate completely separate education schools on their own campuses).
+The University of Michigan Marsal Family School of Education is the school of education of the University of Michigan, a public research university in Ann Arbor, Michigan, United States.

 The School of Education offers undergraduate, master's, and doctoral degrees.
-In 2011, U.S. News & World Report (USN&WR) ranked the school 9th overall.
-Within the school, specific programs ranked among USNWR's top-ten in six other areas: elementary education, secondary education, educational psychology (the Combined Program in Education and Psychology), higher education (the Center for the Study of Higher and Postsecondary Education), curriculum/instruction, and educational policy.

 History

 The School of Education can be traced to the first charter of the University of Michigania, approved by the territorial government in 1817, which initially gave the university control over the state's entire system of public instruction.
 Although this arrangement was changed, the links between the university and the state's schools were firmly established.

 In the spring of 1879, the Regents of the university created the Chair of the Science and Art of Teaching, the first full-time, permanent professorial chair in any American college or university devoted exclusively to the preparation of teachers.
-This regental act recognized the fact that many university students would become teachers and school administrators and that without instruction in education they would not be prepared for their work.
+This regental act recognized that many university students would become teachers and school administrators and that they would not be prepared for their work without instruction in education.

-John Dewey spent the years 1884–1894 at the University of Michigan and while not directly involved in the education program he left his imprint on the university and was instrumental in launching the State of Michigan school accreditation program.
+John Dewey spent the years 1884–1894 at the University of Michigan, and while not directly involved in the education program, he left his imprint on the university and was instrumental in launching the State of Michigan school accreditation program.

+The school considers its formal founding year as 1921 and celebrated its centennial in 2021.

+In 2023, the University of Michigan School of Education received a $50 million dollar donation from the Marsal family.
+The school was renamed the Marsal Family School of Education in February 2023, an executive decision made by the university's Board of Regents.